She-Hulk: Film

 After two television projects for She-Hulk failed to materialize, a live-action motion picture was planned in the early 1990s, with Larry Cohen as writer and director.
 Ten months later, Brigitte Nielsen was announced to play the title role.
-She posed for photos dressed both as She-Hulk and her alter ego Jennifer Walters, but the movie was never completed.
+She posed for photos dressed both as She-Hulk and her alter ego Jennifer Walters, but the film was never completed.